JacobRThompson/PyCrypt/README.md

 snippets of actual python code while preventing foul play through a robust, configurable security system.

-The uncompromising nature of this package is best observed by viewing [First-Time Use](#first) and then running
+The preformance of this package is best observed by viewing [First-Time Use](#first) and then running
 <code>speedTest.py</code>, where a Viginere cipher is applied to the entirety of <i>Moby-Dick</i> by Herman
 Melville.
-On a  4-core 2700 Mhz laptop, encryption took <b>0.176 sec</b>.
+On a low-end 4-core laptop, encryption took <b>0.176 sec</b>.

 <h2>Table of Contents</h3>